Subscribe to Updates

 Advantages of lingual braces:

-• They give more confidence and you don’t have any fears in public compared to conventional braces
+• They give more confidence and you don’t have any fears in public compared to conventional braces.

-• They are attached to the back surface of teeth, so no one can see them
+• They are attached to the back surface of teeth, so no one can see them.

-• High-tech robots are used for wire bending, which reduces your application time
+• High-tech robots are used for wire bending, which reduces your application time.

-• Uses 3-D printing technology in making braces
+• Uses 3-D printing technology in making braces.

-• Custom pads are used for better retention on the surface of teeth, which are made from precious metal alloys
+• Custom pads are used for better retention on the surface of teeth, which are made from precious metal alloys.

 Disadvantages of lingual braces:

-• They are usually more expensive than conventional braces
+• They are usually more expensive than conventional braces.

-• Tongue irritation is one of the disadvantages of lingual braces since people unknowingly move their tongue and have frequent contact with the brackets and wires
+• Tongue irritation is one of the disadvantages of lingual braces since people unknowingly move their tongue and have frequent contact with the brackets and wires.

-• Eating and speaking can be difficult unless you get used to that
+• Eating and speaking can be difficult unless you get used to that.

-• It needs a trained and professional orthodontist to do the job
+• It needs a trained and professional orthodontist to do the job.

 Are lingual braces suitable for children?

 The main problem for orthodontists in the past was how they could bond the brackets on the newly erupted teeth or small lingual surfaces of children’s teeth.
-But today thanks to computer-assisted designs and manufacturing process, there are no more obstacles for children that want to wear lingual braces.
+But today thanks to computer-assisted designs and manufacturing process, there are no more obstacles for children who want to wear lingual braces.
 If they really want!
 Because what remains is the children’s comfort and convincing them to wear braces, which is not just the problem of lingual braces but it is a challenge for all types of orthodontic treatment.

 Do lingual braces take longer than conventional braces?